 Everyone loves transporting themselves into a whimsical make-believe world.
 Imagination is a key attribute for many jobs, so these “if you could” questions will show an employer the boundaries of your possibility.
 The answers to many of these questions will be highly revealing about your personality, so take the time to think before you answer.

 Okay, so this is a question that you should take a moment to ponder.
+Much of the interview will be about the yet-to-be-realized future, so give these questions a decent amount of thought and try to answer honestly.
 The interviewer is intending to ask something meaningful, so even if the question is a simple one, act as if you are taking the time to think carefully.

 - If you could give your 18-year-old self a piece of advice, what would it be?